alazaroc/blog-web-code/_posts/2024-01-14-mastering-aws-cloud9-for-docker-deployment.md

 In our case we are using the port 3000, so we can't use the preview functionality.

-If you change the application port for 8080, then, you are able to do it:
+If you change the application port for 8080, then, you can do it:

 ![run_app_8080_ok](run_app_8080_ok.png)